 What are the penalties for violating EEO laws?

 If your company fails to comply with EEO laws, the EEOC may require you to pay a penalty.
 The fines for these penalties have risen sharply over the past two decades: In 1997, the EEOC increased the penalty for each EEO violation from $100 to $110.
-As of July 2016, that number is now $525 per EEO violation.
+As of February 2022, that fine is now $612 per EEO violation.

-When the EEOC instituted this change, a spokesperson noted that the penalty increase did not reflect an increase in violations.
-Most EEO violations, it turns out, originate from employers not posting the required notices.
-If you post these notices in prominent, accessible locations in your workplace while making sure not to discriminate in your hiring and employment practices, you're well on your way to consistent, continuous EEO compliance.
+Failure to post notices of EEO laws accounts for a large number of EEO violations.
+If you post these notices in prominent, accessible locations in your workplace while making sure not to discriminate in your hiring and employment practices, you’re well on your way to consistent, continuous EEO compliance.